 Sally grew up on a farm on the NSW South Coast, danced her way through childhood and beyond, loves music in all forms, and is a cat person.

 Sam has always had a keen interest in injury prevention and general health.
-He utilises different techniques he has acquired over his decade of practice to treat the whole body.
+He utilises different techniques he has acquired over his years of practice to treat the whole body.
 These include soft tissue work, joint manipulation, dry needling to myofascial release techniques.
 This is always complemented with sound advice on stretching, rehabilitation, stabilisation and diet.

 Sam still coaches elite level hockey, and barracks for those serial losers, Melbourne, which is indicative of his good heart, loyalty, and unfailingly optimistic outlook in the face of defeat.